A-Rahaman/A-Rahaman.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I've finished my Ph.D. in Computational Science and Engineering from [Georgia Tech](https://cse.gatech.edu/), advised by [Vince D. Calhoun](https://scholar.google.com/citations?user=WNOoGKIAAAAJ&hl=en).
-I design computational (AI/ML/statistical) models to learn insights from extensive datasets ‑ imaging, text, medical informatics, and time series.
+I design computational (AI/ML/statistical) models to extract insights from extensive datasets, including imaging, text, medical informatics, and time series.
 My research interests include Multi-modal Foundation Models, Reinforcement Learning from Human Feedback (RLHF), Health AI, and Biclustering.

 I've experience in AI deployment in real-world settings - a federated multi-modal framework for disease screening from neuroimages, genetics, and electronic health records; an LLM-log model to automate IT ticket routing from the ticket description and machine log at [NOKIA BELL LABS](https://www.bell-labs.com/) (internship).